 Parc Merveilleux sits in the town of Bettembourg which is only 6 miles away from Luxembourg City and only 3 miles away from the French border if you want to hop across.

-The park is also an amusement center and you will find games, arcades, playgrounds, and even a train that runs around the park.
+The park is besides an animal parc also an amusement center were you will find arcades, playgrounds, and even a train that runs around the park.

 5. Explore the Bock and the City Casements